-As 2020 drew to a close, there was a collective sigh of relief as a very difficult year was (finally) done and dusted.
-But as we come to the end of the first month of 2021, it all feels a little bit ‘Groundhog Day’.
+As we moved into 2022 earlier this year, there was a collective sigh of relief as it felt like we had finally left the COVID-19 pandemic in the past.
+But in doing this, for many, it still feels a little bit ‘Groundhog Day’.
 It can be incredibly easy to keep your head down and charge forward looking for an ever-moving finish line, but if you take a breath and a step back, we would argue that now is an ideal time to take stock of a few things.
 This planning could prove invaluable in the long run so we’ve detailed four areas that we think business owners should evaluate.

 We will bang on about this one until we are blue in the face – make sure you have enough cash in the bank.
 That probably means having more than you think you will need.
 There’s a good reason people say money makes the world go round, as, without it, you may not be able to act on opportunities that could be the making or breaking of your business.

-Once restrictions are (eventually) lifted, will you face a surge in demand?
-Is your supply chain ready for this and can you afford to pay them for the goods and services you will need?
-Can you afford to bring back furloughed staff?
-Will you face extra costs due to Brexit that you hadn’t anticipated?
+As COVID restrictions have been lifted, are you continuing to face a surge in demand?
+Is your supply chain coping with this and can you afford to pay them for the goods and services you need?
+Have you been able to afford to bring back furloughed staff?
+Are you facing extra costs due to Brexit that you hadn’t anticipated?

-One thing we’ve all learned over the past year is that uncertainty is the only certainty and 2020 shook the world of business like it’s never been shaken before.
-On the positive side, companies that were adamant working from home was impossible are implementing home working as a standard policy and furloughed employees found passions that weren’t their 9-5, many launching successful startups.
+One thing we’ve all learned as a result of the pandemic is that uncertainty is the only certainty and the last couple of years shook the world of business like it’s never been shaken before.
+On the positive side, many companies that were adamant working from home was impossible have implemented home working as a standard policy and furloughed employees found passions that weren’t their 9-5, many launching successful startups.
 But it also left some business owners questioning if the stress of running their business was worth the reward, prompting them to think about a change, whether that be a new career path or even retirement.

 It’s important to highlight here the impending end to Entrepreneurs Relief, possibly to be announced in the next budget.
 At the moment, small business owners might pay as little as 10% tax on the proceeds from sale of a business but when this ends it is likely to be 20% or higher.
 If selling your business is on the cards, bringing this forward a year or two may be better in the long run.